 CJ331 Research Methods in Criminal Justice 3 credits An introduction to methodology employed in social science research with emphasis on techniques appropriate to the field of criminal justice.
 The course will include the selection of research questions, hypotheses and definitions, research design, the gathering and analysis of data, drawing conclusions and presentation of findings.
-The writing of a research proposal and sources of funding will be discussed.
-Student presentation to demonstrate learned skills required.
-Prerequisite: SO201.
+Students will write a full research proposal to demonstrate learned skills.
+Prerequisites: SO201 and CJ200.